ManahilHussain70/Calculator_App/README.md

 # 📱 Calculator App

 A simple and stylish calculator built with **Flutter**.
-This app supports basic arithmetic operations like **Add, Subtract, Multiply, Divide, Percentage** with a clean UI.
+This app supports basic arithmetic operations like **Add, Subtract, Multiply, Divide, and Percentage** with a clean and modern UI.

 [![Flutter](https://img.shields.io/badge/Framework-Flutter-blue)](https://flutter.dev)